QuentiumYT/QuentiumBot/README.md

 These bots are licensed under the MIT license, so feel free to copy small or large parts of the code here without having to ask.
 Just prefer to learn by yourself and take inspiration of it instead of running it directly :D

-Source code of Bots is messy because I kept them as single files, a rewrite is planned soon!
+Source code of Bots is now cleaner with the rewrite!
+Every command is located in the cogs folder.

 ## 🚀 Features